-These five usages of ekphrasis are a warning that rhetoric is not the way to police the boundary between ekphrastic writing and actual images reproduced in texts: but they also don’t answer the question of the place of the actual image itself.
-I hope that some of the distinctions I make in “An Attempt at Theory” can help more in that regard, because an actual image—like the one above—always interrupts its surrounding prose, always inserts unacknowledged details, always slows the argument.
+These five usages of ekphrasis are an indication that rhetoric is not the way to police the boundary between ekphrastic writing and actual images reproduced in texts.
+Theories of ekphrasis don’t answer the question of the place of the actual image itself.
+I hope that some of the distinctions I make in “An Attempt at Theory” can help in that regard, because an actual image—like the one above—always interrupts its surrounding prose, always inserts unacknowledged details, always slows the argument.
 But more on those possibilities later.

 2. Writing as image (on preciousness)

 This heading and the next one, “The Page as Image,” offer ways of thinking about what happens in artists’ books and in other kinds of publications where readers are asked to consider text as a visual object.
 In pondering what sometimes puts me off about such projects, I thought preciousness might be a useful critical term.